 These unfavorable outcomes included continued physical limitations and “Patients experiencing problematic outcomes were functionally limited, had low mood and were unable to return to a normal life post-surgery.
 (Women) reported weight related issues and were limited in their footwear and clothing choices, negatively impacting on their self-esteem.

 Prolotherapy for bunions

-Research like that above and due to a lack of consensus on the efficacy of surgery and other conservative treatments, patients are considering alternative methods, including Prolotherapy.
-Because first MTP joint pain is difficult to manage, this study investigated Dextrose Prolotherapy injections in order to establish the efficacy of this treatment with a study group and, subsequently, with patients afflicted with several painful conditions.
+The patient in the video above came into our office after toe joint replacement.
+This is in agreement with research like that above, that due to a lack of consensus on the efficacy of surgery and other conservative treatments, patients are considering alternative methods, including Prolotherapy.
+MTP joint pain is difficult to manage, this study investigated Dextrose Prolotherapy injections in order to establish the efficacy of this treatment with a study group and, subsequently, with patients afflicted with several painful conditions.

-In our study patients complaining of diffuse big toe pain were treated with Prolotherapy.
+In Caring Medical Research, published in the Foot & Ankle Online Journal (7) patients complaining of diffuse big toe pain were treated with Prolotherapy.
 In the days following the procedure, patients were allowed to return to normal non-strenuous activities.
-Patients were advised to avoid such medications as ibuprofen, which block the inflammatory process.
+Patients were advised to avoid medications such as ibuprofen, which block the inflammatory process.
 However, we did approve of the use of acetaminophen-based analgesia.
 Patients returned for treatment every four weeks, depending on their schedule, completing from 3 – 6 treatments.

-- After receiving injections, patients reported significant reduction in pain and stiffness.
+- After receiving injections, patients reported a significant reduction in pain and stiffness.